Homotopy Brunnian links and the $\kappa$-invariant: Proof of Main Theorem

-Corollary \ref{cor:homotopy-periods} is a direct consequence of the fact that the homotopy periods of the Samelson products $\{B(n,\sigma)\}$ in $\pi_{n-1}(\Omega\Cnf(n))$ can be obtained from the general methodology of Sullivan's minimal model theory \cite{Sullivan77}, or Chen's iterated integrals theory \cite{Hain84}.
+Corollary \ref{cor:homotopy-periods} is a direct consequence of the fact that the homotopy periods of the Samelson products $\{B(n,\sigma)\}$ in $\pi_{n-1}(\Omega\Cnf(n))$ can be obtained from the general methodology of Sullivan's minimal model theory \cite{Sullivan77}, or approaches in \cite{Hain84}, \cite{Sinha-Walter08}.
 Consult \cite{Kom-higher-helicity2} for a basic derivation of such an integral in the case of three component links.